thanhnguyennguyen/apidocs/source/index.html.md

 - `ADDRESSES` - arrays of hex codes as strings representing the addresses owned by the client

-NOTE: While this JSON-RPC method is supported by Infura, it will *not* return any accounts.
-Infura does not support "unlocking" accounts.
-Instead, users should send already signed raw transactions using `eth_sendRawTransaction`.

 > Example responses

 > 200 Response